snuq/VSEQF/Readme.md

 The different menu types are:

-* __Sequences__
+* __Strips__

-   Click on the center of a sequence to show a menu providing some settings for the active sequence, and selected sequences.
+   Click on the center of a strip to show a menu providing some settings for the active strip, and selected strips.

-* __Sequence Left/Right Handles__
+* __Strip Left/Right Handles__

-   Click on or near the edge of a sequence to pop up a menu allowing for the changing and clearing of the fade in or out.
+   Click on or near the edge of a strip to pop up a menu allowing for the changing and clearing of the fade in or out.

 * __Cursor__